| | From this page, you can download the dimension tables computed in an

 The LMFDB is open-access and guarantees a long-term high visibility of the results.

+In the meantime, you can download the dimension tables from this current page.
 I.) The full cohomology spaces (cuspidal+Eisenstein) are collected in plain text files each for one imaginary quadratic field, specified by its discriminant.
 The rows of the tables specify 1) the discriminant 2) the Hermite Normal Form of the ideal which is the level of congruence, 3) the weight, 4) the computed dimension of the full cohomology space (cuspidal+Eisenstein).
 For the precise setting, please look up our paper on level 1.
 For the computation, we have used the software Bianchi.gp to compute the necessary geometric-topological information about the whole Bianchi group, and then applied a MAGMA implementation by Haluk Sengun (for which we provide the algorithm here) to deduce the dimension of the relevant cohomology space for the congruence subgroup at the given level, passing by the Eckmann--Shapiro lemma.
 II.)
 We have then substracted the Eisenstein series space to get the cuspidal cohomology space, which by the Eichler--Shimura(--Harder) isomorphism yields the cuspidal forms space.
 Then we did substract the oldforms using a well-known recursive formula, to get the dimensions of the newforms spaces.
 We provide the latter dimensions in MAGMA-readable files below.
 Exception: For discriminants -3, -4, -8, -20 we provide the LMFDB raw file, which has columns "field_label" [the label of the imaginary quadratic field in the LMFDB], "weight(automorphic)" [automorphic weight k+2], "level(HNF)" [Hermite Normal Form], "cusp-dim" [dimension of the cuspidal space], "new-cusp-dim" [dimension of the space of cuspidal newforms].
 III.)
 To the newforms dimensions, we have applied the formulas of our higher levels paper to subtract the dimensions of non-genuine subspaces (base-change, CM and twists of base-change).
 We provide the remaining genuine dimensions in human-readable format.
 By Theorem 2 of our higher levels paper, the entry "newCM" can be seen to be zero.
 Caveat: While for (I.), we use the cohomological weight k (where k x k is the dimension of the coefficient module), we shift to automorphic weight k+2 for (II.) and (III.). |